 Welcome to the AIB REVIEW

-“I am thrilled to introduce you to the very first edition of the AIB Review, by the Australian Institute of Business, a brand new publication that brings the expertise and insights of the AIB community to topical issues through the lens of our academic specialisations,” Professor Ingrid Day.
+“I am thrilled to introduce you to the very first issue of the AIB Review, by the Australian Institute of Business, a brand new publication that brings the expertise and insights of the AIB community to topical issues through the lens of our academic specialisations,” Professor Ingrid Day.

-First Edition COVID-19
+First Issue COVID-19

 The AIB Review began as part of our commitment to deliver a truly “Lifetime MBA” to our alumni, numbering over 10,000 across the globe.
 We have quickly realised that its reach and relevance is far greater and that the deep insights and analysis of our contributors are equally relevant to the business sector more broadly and to key social, economic and political policy makers.
 I’ve been completely blown away by the enthusiasm of our staff, and the AIB community more broadly to contribute to this publication, ensuring its impact and value.
 Each article invites readers to comment on the view put forward, and we encourage you to (politely) continue the conversation in this way.